CAPE ROMANO 10 © 2006

 Barrier Island, Gulf Coast

 Photographic Story I have always loved photographing mangroves, but it is difficult to get the “feeling” of the rhythm and reach of the mangrove roots.
 As I cruised along the coast of Cape Romano in my boat, this mangrove seemed to jump out at me.
 I turned around and headed back to photograph it.
 The day was windy, and the water was choppy, so I had to wait quite awhile before things calmed down enough for me to take this photograph.
 This is one of my favorite pictures I took during my adventure photographing the Aquatic Preserves of Florida for the PBS documentary.
 Analog – Archival Silver Gelatin Photograph Clyde’s silver gelatin black and white images are created using an 8” x 10”, 11” x 14”, or 12” x 20” view camera.
-Clyde prints his images in his own darkroom on fiberbase paper in a limited edition.
+Clyde prints his images in his own darkroom on fiber-base paper in a limited edition.
 The photographs are selenium toned, then mounted and matted to current archival standards.
 His images come in sizes from 8” x 10” inches to 5’x 8’ feet.
 His love of art and nature is seen in the exceptional detail and more subtle textures of his photography.
+Each photograph is individually hand printed in the darkroom and will vary based on factors such as artist preference, chemistry and temperature.
+The image displayed on the website is a digital scan of the original negative and should be considered a representation of the printed version of the art.